dustinlo/cs5520_project/_posts/2021-11-12-Final Project Proposal.md

 In the final project, I would like to continue working on the todo application that we are building.

 ## What I must do
-- Add ability to reorder tasks by dragging and dropping
+- Add ability to share/export a ToDo to another app

-	The ability of dragging and dropping in a todo list seems essential to me so I will for sure implement this into my todo application.
+	The idea is to form a block of text and to share it to another application.
 - Make my notifications more robust

 	Right now my notification is working fine but there are some flaws that can be improved so I will be working on this to make it closer to production-ready level.